spark0420/Memory_Systems_Test/README.md

 ## Questions

-**bold text If necessary, modify the code in Figure 2.32 to measure the following system characteristics.
+**If necessary, modify the code in Figure 2.32 to measure the following system characteristics.
 Plot the experimental results with elapsed time on the y-axis and the memory stride on the x-axis.
-Use logarithmic scales for both axes, and draw a line for each cache size. bold text**
+Use logarithmic scales for both axes, and draw a line for each cache size.**

 1. What is the system page size?